 We can’t do it all.
 Sad face emoji.
 But we can’t!
 Even Giselle Bundchen with her private chef and dreamy husband can’t fight every battle.
 The best we can do is figure out what is most important to us to impart on our children and then pray to whatever god we believe in that we have the energy to do it.

 I grow my own vegetables.
-I do yoga with my children.
+My children do yoga with me.
 I stay home with them most days.
-I obsess about what they’re wearing.
+Microfashion is one of my loves.

-Rather than roll your eyes at any of that stuff — the stuff I’ve decided is important to me — see if it helps you figure out what you’re willing to put up a fight for.
+Rather than roll your eyes at any of that stuff, see if it helps you figure out what you’re willing to put up a fight for.
+Moms judging one another isn’t so bad in the end — it helped me figured out what was important to me.